10 Easy Ways to Save Money Using Things You Already Have or Do

-Many of the libraries have internet that you can use (so you don't have to pay for it).
-Granted, the use is limited a bit because it is a library, but there are still many things available that you can access, read or print out (be careful to honor copyright laws).
+Many libraries have internet that you can use (so you don't have to pay for it).
+Granted, the use is limited a bit because it is a library, but there are still many things available that you can access, read, or print out (be careful to honor copyright laws).

-Number Nine: Hobbies Can Save You Money And Relieve Stress
+9. Hobbies Can Save You Money and Relieve Stress

 - The energy/information source is already there, no purchase necessary so you save immediately even if you don't see it right away.

 - You are doing things to make you feel better without the cost of gyms or special drinks.

 - You are doing things that make you happy which lowers stress and blood pressure (among other things).